geobricks/geobricks_raster_correlation/README.md

-Geobricks Raster Correlation
+Raster Correlation
 ====================

 The library provides an easy way correlate raster of the same size.
-It returns a json containing statistical outputs and frequencies information to be directly used with Highcharts JS library.
+It returns a json containing statistical outputs and frequencies information to be directly used with Highcharts JS or Matplotlib chart libraries.

 # Installation